fion21/Gitbook_ReactJS/README.md

 This search profile app uses the `Context API` and the `useContext` and `useReducer` hooks for state management inspired by "React Front To Back" Brad Traversy Course.

+## UI/UX
+This mimics the function of searching for a profile, such as can be found on Facebook, Linkedin or Instagram.
+Here is this feature for Gihub's handle.

 ## CLI commands

 ### `npm install`